aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 # `statistics-surface` - Surface-based mass-univariate analysis with SurfStat

-This command performs statistical analysis (e.g. group comparison, correlation) on surface-based features using the general linear model (GLM).
+This command performs statistical analysis (e.g. group comparison, correlation) on surface-based features using the [GLM](../glossary.md#glm).

 !!! warning
     Prior to release `0.7.3` of Clinica, this pipeline was relying on the Matlab toolbox [SurfStat](http://www.math.mcgill.ca/keith/surfstat/)